colbydray/MusicBrainz-Lists/README.md

-This is a port of some of my lists from https://wiki.musicbrainz.org/User:Colbydray
+This is a github markdown conversion of some of my lists from https://wiki.musicbrainz.org/User:Colbydray